People Aged 65 or Older to Get Vaccination Priority in Japan

 Tokyo, Dec.
 25 (Jiji Press)--The Japanese health ministry said Friday that elderly people aged 65 or older will be given second priority to get vaccinated against the novel coronavirus, after medical and other workers who have frequent contact with infected people.

-Third priority will be given to people with chronic respiratory diseases or underlying health conditions, including cardiac diseases, diabetes, obesity and cancer.
+Third priority will be given to people with 14 types of underlying health conditions including chronic respiratory diseases, cardiac diseases, diabetes, obesity and cancer.

 The ministry proposed the vaccination policy at a working group meeting of the Health Sciences Council.
 The plan was largely approved.